Dimitri Davidović: NEC Nijmegen

+Lierse

 1971–1978 During his seven-year stay, they were twice Cup finalists and took part in the Europe Cup.

 San Jose Earthquakes

 In 1978, Davidovic returned to the United States and signed with the San Jose Earthquakes of the NASL.
 He spent one season in San Jose, scoring one goal in twenty-seven games.

+Managerial career

+In November 2006, Davidović took charge of Saudi side Al-Ittihad for the fourth time.

+He then was appointed manager of FC Antwerp for the third time in summer 2008, only to resign in February 2009.